[16/03/2026] ~~

 The ‘parent’ of the child must have been:

-– employed for at least 26 weeks to qualify for pay during leave for neonatal care and
+– employed for at least 26 weeks of continuous service to qualify for pay during leave for neonatal care and

-– earn an average of £123 or more per week.
+- 90% of their average weekly earnings or more per week.

 The above notes set out the basic requirements but the regulations are more complex due to the variations of who has or will have care of the child and other factors.
-Some of those points are noted below.
+Some of the complexities are noted below.

 Giving Notice for Taking Leave for Neonatal Care